railsbridge-boston/cookbook/registration/README.md

 * Update any necessary information on the event page, such as description, sponsors, start/end times, etc.
 * Open up and [announce registration](announcing-registration.md).
+* Create an external event link on BridgeTroll (https://www.bridgetroll.org/external_events/new).
+The external link should be to eventbrite so that there is a single source of truth list of attendees.
+If you receive an "you are not authorized" error message when going to this link, ask Melissa to give you external event link creation permissions.

 Plan to spend 30-60 minutes per day on the RBB email account after registration opens; we have some [answers to FAQs](faqs.md).